 GREAT NEWS!
-The California Dyslexia Bill, AB1369 (Frazier, D-Oakley) has passed the Assembly and the Senate and was signed by Governor Jerry Brown.
+On August 18, 2017, the California Dyslexia Bill, AB1369 (Frazier, D-Oakley) passed the Assembly and the Senate and was signed by Governor Jerry Brown.
 Thank you to all who supported this along its trip.
 You can read the final bill here.

-This bill would require the Superintendent of Public Instruction to develop, and to complete in time for use no later than the beginning of the 2017–18 academic year, program guidelines for dyslexia to be used to assist regular education teachers, special education teachers, and parents to identify and assess pupils with dyslexia, and to plan, provide, evaluate, and improve educational services, as defined, to pupils with dyslexia.
-The bill would require the Superintendent to disseminate the program guidelines through the State Department of Education’s Internet Web site and to provide technical assistance regarding their use and implementation to specified persons.
+This bill required the Superintendent of Public Instruction to develop by the 2017–18 academic year, program guidelines for dyslexia to be used to assist regular education teachers, special education teachers, and parents to identify and assess pupils with dyslexia, and to plan, provide, evaluate, and improve educational services, as defined, to pupils with dyslexia.
+The bill required the Superintendent to disseminate the program guidelines through the State Department of Education’s Internet Web site and to provide technical assistance regarding their use and implementation to specified persons.
 Click here for the Complete Guidelines.

 The California Association of School Psychologists issued a position paper.